robincorey/CG_FEP_lipid_tutorial/tutorial.md

 nstdhdl           = 100
 ```

+-	Once you’ve run 100 ns, check the sims look ok, i.e. no lipid leaving binding site
+-	Restraints can be added here if necessary, as no free energies are computed from the 100 ns sims.
--	Once you’ve run 100 ns, write snapshots every 1 ns from 25-100 ns using trjconv, and use this to grompp short FEPs using mdps with the following code:
+-	Once happy, write snapshots every 1 ns from 25-100 ns using trjconv, and use this to grompp short FEPs using mdps with the following code:

 ```
 free-energy       = yes